openhwgroup/cve2/doc/03_reference/cosim.rst

 Overview
 --------

-A co-simulation system is provided that can run in either the Ibex UVM DV environment or with Simple System.
+A co-simulation system is provided that can run in either the CVE2 UVM DV environment or with Simple System.
-This system runs a RISC-V ISS (currently only Spike is supported) in lockstep with an Ibex core.
+This system runs a RISC-V ISS (currently only Spike is supported) in lockstep with an CVE2 core.
-All instructions executed by Ibex and memory transactions generated are checked against the behaviour of the ISS.
+All instructions executed by CVE2 and memory transactions generated are checked against the behaviour of the ISS.
 This system supports memory errors, interrupt and debug requests which are observed in the RTL simulation and forwarded to the ISS so the ISS and RTL remain in sync.
 The system uses a generic interface to allow support of multiple ISSes.
 Only VCS is supported as a simulator, though no VCS specific functionality is required so adding support for another simulator should be straight-forward.